 Five Reasons Private Assets May Offer Shelter from the Storm

-Given the challenges in today’s market, private assets can offer a number of advantages—from diversification, to stability in a rising rates and inflationary environment, to a potential illiquidity premium.
+Given the challenges in today’s market, private assets can offer a number of advantages—from an illiquidity premium, to diversification, to protection from rising rates and inflation.

 1. Greater Diversification

 While public markets have long comprised a wide range of asset classes, which has facilitated diversification, in private markets, the range of assets has continued to expand.
 For example, in private debt alone, three primary risk buckets have historically predominated: direct lending, real estate and infrastructure.
 But in recent years, opportunities have emerged in areas like consumer finance—including student loans, residential loans, and consumer loans.
 In addition, in the corporate arena, asset classes such as fleet financing investments are increasingly available.
 This growth has resulted in a much broader selection of asset classes available to private debt investors, potentially providing greater diversification and risk-mitigation benefits than in the past.